gwotto/bolt-lmm-pipeline/README.md

 > expected.
 If BOLT-LMM determines based on cross-validation that the
 > non-infinitesimal model is likely to yield no increase in power, the
 > BOLT-LMM (Bayesian) mixed model statistic is not computed.

+**Warning**

+This pipeline has been tested vigorously and so far has proven to yield the correct and complete result given the provided input and configuration.
+However, it can not be ruled out that problems on the hpc environment can occur, like nodes getting stuck, an unavailable file system, lack of storage space etc. For this reason, it is good practise to review the log files for possible error messages.
+It is also recommended to make some plausibility tests with the output file, e.g. if the numer of variants meets the expectation by counting line numbers using the `wc` command, or by checking if all chromosomes are represented in the output: `cut -f 2 output.txt | uniq -c`.

 ## Version history